What is the Role of the Hair Follicle?

 Male pattern baldness, also known as androgenetic alopecia, or other autoimmune conditions that lead to balding, first begin the process of hair loss with a shrinking of follicles which is called miniaturisation.
 The decrease in the size and length of the follicle draws the hair bulb away from the natural blood supply, which ultimately results in the death of the hair follicle.

 DHT and male pattern baldness

 Miniaturisation in male pattern baldness is thought to be caused by an excess of the androgen dihydrotestosterone (DHT).
 The DHT attaches to androgen receptors in the follicle.

-Through an unknown method of genetic activation, this binding of DHT to androgen receptors leads to follicular miniaturisation.
+Through an unknown method of genetic activation, this binding of DHT to androgen receptors and the follicle shrinks.
 A smaller follicle will produce, thinner, shorter strands of hair.

-If you can see hair growth, even if the hair is fine and difficult to see, the follicle is not dead.
-Often, this stage of “peach fuzz” signifies the follicle could be close to death, but has not yet ceased to produce new hair.
-Once a hair follicle has died, it will not grow back through natural processes.
+If you can see that the hair starts to grow, even if the hair is fine and difficult to see, the follicle is not dead.
+Once it has died, it will not grow back through natural processes.

 How Do You Stimulate Hair Follicles to Grow?

 If you are concerned about hair loss, it is best to prevent this process by maintaining and promoting hair growth in follicles that have not yet miniaturised.
 This can be done through a balanced diet including vitamins A, C, D, E, zinc, iron, omega-3s, and proteins.

 In addition, reducing the use of hot tools and cleansing your hair appropriately can alleviate hair damage.
 Our range of hair care products are specifically designed in order to help stimulate the hair follicle, promoting strong and healthy hair.